yshenfab/dotfiles/awesome.md

 ## Note Taking

+Deprecated, now I use markdown only to keep notes.

 - [Org Mode](https://orgmode.org/) -- Your life in plain text.
 - [neorg](https://github.com/nvim-neorg/neorg) -- Your New Life Organization Tool - All in Lua.
 - [Obsidian](https://obsidian.md/) -- Sharpen your thinking.
 Obsidian is the private and flexible note‑taking app that adapts to the way you think.